stillingdesign/mikestilling.com/src/case-studies/rewatch.md

 #### <span class="font:serif italic">Shifting</span> focus

 At Rewatch, Mike had spent ~50% of his time creating assets for content marketing lead by the marketing team.
 Continually, the results of this tactic had been abysmal.
-For reference, like: 150 impressions per social post announcing them, engagement only coming from internal employees, <10 clicks leading to page views per month, and almost never <span class="space:nowrap">a conversion...</span>
+For reference, like: 150 impressions per average social post, engagement only coming from internal employees, <10 clicks leading to page views per month, and almost never <span class="space:nowrap">a conversion...</span>

 <div class="relative w:100p max-w:640 my:32 text:center">
     <img